 EASN 206, US/China Relations

 EASN 305, Nature and the Environment in Japanese Literature and Film

-EASN 306, Politics of Environmental Protection in Asia
+EASN 306, The Politics of Environmental Protection in Asia

 Suggested curricular flow through the major

-The EAS major is designed to ensure a strong foundation in East Asian languages and cultures for on-campus course work and study abroad.
-To that end, at least four semesters of either Chinese or Japanese (through CHIN 232 or JPNS 232) is required.
+The EAS major is designed to ensure a strong foundation in East Asian civilization for on-campus course work and study abroad.
+To that end, four semesters of either Chinese or Japanese (through CHIN 202 or JPNS 202) are required.
 Students who enter the college with prior instruction in or knowledge of Chinese or Japanese may test out of this requirement or enroll in higher level language courses suitable to their needs.
-EAS offers four levels of language instruction, from elementary to the advanced.
-Two of the electives required for the major can be advanced language courses (beyond the intermediate level).
-The purpose of strong language preparation and achievement is to prepare students for the option of spending one or two semesters abroad, normally during their junior year.
-Most students take this option at our partner institutions: Peking University in China and Nanzan University or Akita International University in Japan.
+The purpose of language preparation and achievement is to prepare students for the option of spending one or two semesters abroad, normally during their junior year.
+Most students take this option at our partner institutions: Peking University or Yunnan University in China and Nanzan University or Akita International University in Japan.

-Students normally begin their major with Introduction to East Asia (EASN 101 or HIST 120) and a selection of 200-level courses during their first and sophomore years while they are taking Japanese or Chinese.
-EAS also offers a range of 300-level courses designed to prepare students for the research and independent study at the core of the department’s capstone Senior Research course (EASN 490), offered in the spring of a student’s senior year.
-Students are also required to take electives in both the humanities (including at least one literature course) and social sciences and gain a more regional understanding of East Asia by taking at least one course on an East Asia country that is not the focus of their language instruction.
+Students normally begin their major with History of East Asia from Ancient Times to the Present (EASN120) and a selection of 200-level courses during their first and sophomore years while they are taking Japanese or Chinese.
+Students are required to complete two elective courses in both the humanities (including at least one literature course) and social sciences, along with one additional elective in either (or an advanced language course).
+EAS students must also take at least one 300-level course in preparation for the research and independent study at the core of the department’s capstone courses, Critical Dialogues in East Asian Studies (EASN 480) and Senior Research (EASN 490).
+EASN 480 and EASN 490 are offered in the fall and spring of a student’s senior year, respectively.
+Students must also take at least one course on an East Asia country that is not the focus of their language instruction.
 Here is a guide to the kinds of suggested courses a typical EAS major takes during the four years:

 First and Sophomore Years